Percocet Addiction: Effects, Withdrawal & Treatment

 - Not a controlled substance.

-- An opioid medication that is one of many narcotic substances synthesized from the opium poppy.
+- A prescription narcotic and one of many opioid drugs synthesized from the opium poppy.2

 - Similar to drugs such as morphine, heroin, codeine, etc.

-- A controlled substance and considered a Schedule II drug by the United States Drug Enforcement Administration, indicating that it has a very high potential for dependence and abuse despite its medical use.
+- A controlled substance and considered a Schedule II drug by the United States Drug Enforcement Administration, indicating that it has a very high potential for dependence and abuse despite its medical use.3

-The acetaminophen in Percocet is the same active ingredient in Tylenol and similar to other over-the-counter painkillers, such as ibuprofen and aspirin.
+The acetaminophen in Percocet is similar to other over-the-counter painkillers, such as ibuprofen and aspirin.
 It enhances the pain-relieving effects of oxycodone.
 Although it does not contribute significantly to the abuse potential of Percocet, acetaminophen can cause liver toxicity if it is taken in large doses over a long period of time.

 What Are the Effects of Percocet?

 A large number of potential side effects have been listed for Percocet.
-The most common side effects from taking Percocet include:
+The most common side effects of Percocet include:4,5

 - Dizziness or lightheadedness.